 Location: University Health Network (UHN)

-This program is a key component of the Centre’s Integrated Program for Excellence in Heart Function.
-Its aim is to reduce the burden of cardiovascular disease in patients with such diseases as cancer, diabetes, arthritis and inflammatory bowel disease.
+This program aims to reduce the burden of cardiovascular disease in patients with such diseases as cancer, diabetes, arthritis and inflammatory bowel disease.
 A unique and diverse team of specialists are performing state-of-the-art clinical care, impactful research, and unparalleled education of patients, medical professionals and future health care leaders.

 It is the world’s first program that focuses on managing cardiotoxicity from any systemic therapies, uniquely situated to leverage the cardiovascular expertise, databases, imaging and patient groups available at University Health Network.